 4. Offer other calcium-rich food

 Ask your pediatrician whether your toddler is able to consume calcium and fat through other food sources.

-Most toddlers need 500 mg of calcium a day, which he can absorb in other food.
-Offer yogurt or parfait, a grilled cheese sandwich, string cheese, cottage cheese on crackers.
-These dairy products can add up to the calcium your toddler needs.
+Kids ages one to three need 700 mg of calcium a day, which they can absorb in other food.
+Offer yogurt or parfait, a grilled cheese sandwich, string cheese, or cottage cheese on crackers.
+These dairy products can add up to the calcium content your toddler needs.

 So, is it okay if your toddler doesn’t drink milk?
 Your pediatrician will be able to tell you definitively whether the sudden refusal of milk is a cause for worry.

 But from what I’ve learned, it’s nothing to worry or keep yourself awake at night about.
 For one thing, you can do plenty to offer milk in other ways, from giving it in different temperatures and cups to sneaking it into his meals.

 You can also focus on other sources of food rich in calcium and fat, as well as treating milk as a beverage to drink with regular meals.

 Because the less you stress about it, the less he’ll see it as “an issue” to fight about.
 Keep offering milk in a casual way—he just might finish a cup of milk before you know it.